Jacob Waguespack: Philadelphia Phillies

 Undrafted after leaving Mississippi, Waguespack signed with the Philadelphia Phillies organization and was assigned to the Rookie-level Gulf Coast League Phillies.
-He finished the season with the Short Season-A Williamsport Crosscutters, and posted a combined 0–1 record, 2.00 ERA, and 32 strikeouts in 27 innings.
-Waguespack played the entire 2016 season with the Class-A Lakewood BlueClaws, and went 4–2 with a 3.52 ERA and 72 strikeouts in 43 relief appearances.
-He began the 2017 season as a reliever with the Advanced-A Clearwater Threshers, and was later converted into a starting pitcher.
-Waguespack was promoted to the Double-A Reading Fightin Phils in August, where he continued to pitch as a starter.
+He finished the season with the Low–A Williamsport Crosscutters, and posted a combined 0–1 record, 2.00 ERA, and 32 strikeouts in 27 innings.
+Waguespack played the entire 2016 season with the Single–A Lakewood BlueClaws, and went 4–2 with a 3.52 ERA and 72 strikeouts in 43 relief appearances.
+He began the 2017 season as a reliever with the High–A Clearwater Threshers, and was later converted into a starting pitcher.
+Waguespack was promoted to the Double–A Reading Fightin Phils in August, where he continued to pitch as a starter.
 In 1051/3 total innings, he pitched to a 9–7 record, 3.42 ERA, and 108 strikeouts.

-Waguespack began the 2018 season with Reading, and was later promoted to the Triple-A Lehigh Valley IronPigs.
+Waguespack began the 2018 season with Reading, and was later promoted to the Triple–A Lehigh Valley IronPigs.

 Toronto Blue Jays

-On July 31, he was traded to the Toronto Blue Jays for Aaron Loup.
+On July 31, 2018, Waguespack was traded to the Toronto Blue Jays in exchange for Aaron Loup.
 Waguespack was assigned to the Triple-A Buffalo Bisons for the remainder of the 2018 season, and finished the year with a combined 6–10 record, 4.80 ERA, and 112 strikeouts in 122 innings.
 The Blue Jays added him to their 40-man roster after the 2018 season.